mschreie/hpe_oneview_ansible_handsonlabs/exercises/40_automationhubsetup.md

 Navigate to **Organizations** in Tower UI, and click on **Handsonlabs Organization** :

 Left to the `GALAXY CREDENTIALS` Textbox click on the **magnifying glass**.<br>
 Tower will only show credentials of the coresponding type.
 Select both credentials.
-Please assure that `Automation Hub` shows up first.
+Please ensure that `Automation Hub` shows up first.
 Tower will search for colletions in the order the repositories are listed.<br>
 Click `SAVE`

 ### Execute Job Template again